andfanilo/webpack-jupyter-theming/README.md

 # Theming Jupyter notebook with Webpack

 This is a small experiment of using webpack to bundle external CSS and JS files and libraries into a unique `custom.js` to customize a Jupyter notebook frontend.
+For now it bundles [animate.css](https://daneden.github.io/animate.css/) and some custom js on the Jupyter JS API to add bounceIn animation to cell creation.

 ## Prerequisites :